Money may earn a commission when you click on the products and services below. Opinions are our own,

 • Recipes may be too simple for experienced home cooks

-Hello Fresh’s meal kits include pre-measured ingredients and recipe cards with easy-to-follow instructions.
-Most meals should take around 25 to 35 minutes to prepare, although a handful of “gourmet” recipes may take longer — up to 50 minutes.
+The meal kits include pre-measured ingredients and detailed recipe cards with easy-to-follow instructions, making it easy for inexperienced cooks to prepare the meals.
+According to the company, most meals should take around 25 to 35 minutes to prepare, although a handful of “gourmet” recipes may take up to 50 minutes.

-The package arrived on time in optimal condition, and the ingredients were fresh.
-The ingredients inside the box were divided by meal and labeled in individual brown paper bags.
-The cardboard delivery box and paper bags were recyclable, and veggies were placed in bags without individual packaging.
-However, ingredients such as cheese, spices and sauces were individually wrapped in plastic, resulting in unnecessary waste.
+The package arrived on time and in optimal condition, with fresh ingredients neatly divided by meal in labeled brown paper bags.
+The cardboard delivery box and paper bags were recyclable, and the veggies were unpackaged.
+However, items like cheese, spices and sauces were individually wrapped in plastic.

 Pros